candrews800/discovercooks/readme.md

 **  STYLE TO DO LIST
 ****************************************************************************************

-    1. Recipe Categories
-    2. Default Email Template Style
+    1. Default Email Template Style
-    3. Welcome Email Style
+    2. Welcome Email Style
-    4. Forget / Reset Password Email Style
+    3. Forget / Reset Password Email Style

 ****************************************************************************************
 **  CONTENT TO DO LIST